 By 2026, an estimated 70% of developers will use AI coding assistants daily—but there's a fundamental difference between autocomplete tools and agentic systems.
 While GitHub Copilot suggests code snippets, Claude Code autonomously executes multi-step tasks: searching codebases, modifying files, running tests, and creating commits.
 Understanding this paradigm shift is becoming essential interview knowledge for senior developers.

-What Is Claude Code and How Does It Differ from GitHub Copilot?
+What is Claude Code and how does it differ from GitHub Copilot?

-The 2-minute answer (when they want more depth): The distinction runs deeper than just features—it's a different interaction model entirely.
 GitHub Copilot, Tabnine, and Amazon CodeWhisperer operate as "smart autocomplete."
 They predict what you're about to type and suggest code snippets based on context.
 You remain the primary actor, writing code line-by-line with AI assistance.

 # GitHub Copilot Workflow